bhauman/figwheel-main/docs/tutorial.md

 ## Amping up the REPL

-The REPL we just launched will do fine for trying simple expressions but we often to have a more fully featured REPL that can
+The REPL we just launched has a simple terminal readline support, meaning that it can handle editing a single line, and provide history by hitting the up arrow.
+This will do fine for trying simple expressions but we often to have a more fully featured terminal line reader that can:

-* syntax highlight the code as you type it
+* syntax highlight Clojure code as you type it
 * facilitate multi-line editing of expressions
 * autocomplete the current function name that you are typing
 * display function signatures as you type